hetzneronline/community-content/tutorials/install-apache-guacamole/install-apache-guacamole/en.md

 Select `Hetzner` as DNS provider.
 Now you need an API token.
 You can get this token in the [DNS Console] (https://dns.hetzner.com).

-In the DNS Console, click on `Mange API tokens`.
+In the DNS Console, click on `Manage API tokens`.
 ![the Hetzner DNS Console, the corresponding button is marked](images/Screenshot_dns-console.png)

 In the submenu enter, a name (e.g. Cloudron) and click on `Create access token`.